 - The investigation

-The investigation will be undertaken by an independent Complaints Officer, who will respond within fourteen working days of receiving your complaint to let you know the outcome of the investigation and details of any action.
+The investigation will be undertaken by a Complaints Officer who has not previously been involved with the employer or learner on this matter.
+The Complaint Officer will respond within fourteen working days of receiving your complaint to let you know the outcome of the investigation and details of any action.
 If Kaplan is unable to provide you with a response within these timescales, you will be informed.
 You, and any individual against whom the complaint is being made, are entitled to submit written evidence to the Complaints Officer in support of your respective position.

 If at any time during this stage, or later, you would like to try to resolve your complaint informally, you can do this by contacting the Complaints Officer.